-27.30.
-Related Party Transaction Questionnaire When is this due?
-Proposal Application X Final Application X Applications must include the Related Party Transaction Questionnaire. for any transactions between related parties.
+30. Related Party Transaction Questionnaire When is this due?
+Proposal Application Final Application X Applications mus st include the Related Part ty Transaction Questionnaire.

-28.31.
-Rental Subsidy Contract
+31. Rental Subsidy Contract

 OHFA will only consider subsidy that is awarded to a specific project (project-based) by a third-party such as a public housing authority, the U.S. Department of Agriculture Rural Development (USDA) or other entity.
 If the public housing authority is part of the development team, the third-party requirement is waived.
 All rental subsidy contracts or commitments must include the number of units and bedroom types with rents matching those being assumed in the AHFA.
-If, at Final Application, rents cannot be estimated by the rental subsidy provider the rental subsidy provider cannot estimate rents, OHFA will underwrite such rents at the achievable LIHTC rents referenced in the market study.
+If, at Final Application, the rental subsidy provider cannot estimate rents, OHFA will underwrite such rents at the achievable LIHTC rents referenced in the market study.